2014–15 Feyenoord season: Summer

 The club played their return against Beşiktaş on 6 August without their new players and lost 3–1 in Istanbul, after Manu equalized the game with 16 minutes left to play.
 This loss knocked them out of the Champions league and into the play-off round of the 2014–15 Europa League, in which they were drawn against Ukrainian side FC Zorya Luhansk.
-Due to the war in Donbass fought in the clubs' hometown of Luhansk – the city is 100 km from the Malaysia Airlines Flight 17 crash site – Feyenoord's away game was not played at Avanhard Stadium, Zorya Luhansk's home grounds.
+Due to the War in Donbas fought in the clubs' hometown of Luhansk – the city is 100 km from the Malaysia Airlines Flight 17 crash site – Feyenoord's away game was not played at Avanhard Stadium, Zorya Luhansk's home grounds.
 Feyenoord opened their league campaign on the road against ADO Den Haag, they won this game 1–0 after a stoppage time goal by Te Vrede.
 On 15 August, Feyenoord announced they loaned forward Colin Kazim-Richards from Bursaspor for one season; the player did not yet play that evening when Feyenoord faced Heerenveen at home.
 This game saw two goals in three minutes, one by each team, and ended as a 1–1 draw after Te Vrede's equalizer levelled the score in the second half.
 Feyenoord's away game against Zorya Luhansk was played in Kyiv on 21 August, both teams scored in the first half; Luhansk got the first goal and Te Vrede equalized ten minutes later.
 The second half remained scoreless, the game ended in a one-all draw.
 The following Sunday, Feyenoord last their first game, it ended as 1–2 at home against FC Utrecht despite a first half lead from a Te Vrede goal.
 The next day Feyenoord announced they acquired midfielder Jens Toornstra from FC Utrecht for four years; he did not play against Feyenoord on his last day at FC Utrecht.
 Feyenoord secured their first European group stage appearance since 2008 on 28 August in a seven-goal home game against Luhansk.
 Feyenoord went up 2–0 at half time after goals by Te Vrede and Schaken.
 A Luhansk own goal led them to a comfortable 3–0 lead before conceding three successive goals brought them on the verge of elimination.
 Manu scored two minutes into stoppage time to give Feyenoord the 4–3 game win and 5–4 aggregate score that qualified them for the group stage of the Europa League.
 The next day the groups stage draw was held, placing Feyenoord with the Spanish title holder Sevilla FC, Belgian side Standard Liège and Croatian HNK Rijeka.
 On 31 August, Feyenoord sold midfielder Ruud Vormer to Club Brugge.
 Feyenoord ended August on the 31st with a scoreless away draw at FC Twente.